snowplow-archive/snowplow.github.com/_posts/2012-08-21-amazon-glacier-launch.md

 ---
 layout: blog-post
-shortenedlink: Amazon Glacier launch
+shortenedlink: Amazon announces Glacier
-title: Amazon announces Glacier: lowers cost of running SnowPlow
+title: Amazon announces Glacier - lowers the cost of running SnowPlow
 tags: snowplow
 ---

 Today Amazon announced the launch of [Amazon Glacier] [glacier], which is a low-cost data archiving service designed for rarely accessed data.